Suyog-Sandip-Patil/movie-recommender-system/README.md

 bash
 pip install -r requirements.txt
 3. Set Up TMDB API Key
-Get your API key from TMDB.
+Get your API key from TMDB

-Replace the TMDB_API_KEY in app.py with your key.
+Replace the TMDB_API_KEY in app.py with your key

 4. Run the Flask App
 bash